All manuscripts should be submitted via ScholarOne Manuscripts.

 The work should be presented clearly and concisely in English.
 The title should reflect the key points of interest in the paper, and should include the order and family (or higher categories if necessary).
 The names and addresses of all authors should be presented on the first page, together with the full postal address and email address (or facsimile number) of the corresponding author.
 The introduction should indicate the reason for the work and include essential background references.
 Authors must observe the International Code of Zoological Nomenclature and decisions of the International Commission on Zoological Nomenclature.
-Authors are expected to register all new taxonomic names with ZooBank, the Official Registry of Zoological Nomenclature, after the manuscript has been accepted for publication.
-All nucleotide sequence data (aligned and unaligned) should be submitted to Genbank, EMBL or, DDBJ.
-Morphology data matrices should also be made available online through a permanent site, such as the journal´s website or TreeBASE.
+Authors are expected to register all new taxonomic names with ZooBank, the Official Registry of Zoological Nomenclature, prior to submission of their paper online so that new names are valid.
+Once your paper has been published online, please update the status of your ZooBank record to ‘published’.
+All nucleotide sequence data (aligned and unaligned) should be submitted to NCBI, EMBL or, DDBJ.
+Morphological data matrices should also be made available online through a permanent site, such as the journal´s website, or data matrix repositories such as Morphobank or TreeBASE.

 Readers see your title first, and the quality of your title often determines whether they keep reading.
 Ensure that your title is informative and interesting, and provides information on your key findings.
 Include higher classification categories.
 The title should contain all keywords necessary to facilitate retrieval by modern searching techniques.

 Provide an abridged title not exceeding 50 letter spaces, for use at the top of the typeset page.

 The abstract should comprise the following 4 components: an opening sentence that outlines the context of the study or the problem being examined; the methods used; a summary of the key results; a discussion of the implications of the principal findings.
 The abstract should be brief, but should contain enough information to facilitate retrieval by modern searching techniques.